ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-summary-list/readme.md

 	</OntarioSummaryList>
 </div>

 Slot override pattern.
 Use the `caption-action` slot when a router-aware link is required.
-Supply screen-reader text manually inside the slotted element.
+Provide an explicit accessible label on the slotted link.

 ```mdx-code-block
 <Tabs